Kids Nutrition – Healthy Diet Guidelines

 Oils27 g to 51 g24 g to 31 g

-Kid’s nutrition daily dietary guidelines for Vegetarians
+Kid’s Nutrition daily dietary guidelines for Vegetarians

-Vegetarian food includes Soya products such as tofu and other processed soy products, nuts, seeds, legumes, and whole grains needed in an increased quantity compare to non-vegetarian nutrient requirements.
+Vegetarian food includes soy products such as tofu and other processed soy products, nuts, seeds, legumes, and whole grains needed in an increased quantity compare to non-vegetarian nutrient requirements.
 This is because the sources of food such as meat, poultry, and seafood are excluded from vegetarian food.
 However, the guidelines given below include the intake of eggs and dairy products.

 Vegetable group – Dark green vegetables, red and orange vegetables, legumes (beans & peas), starchy vegetables, and other vegetables.